drocheam/optrace/docs/source/usage/gui_automation.rst

 Available TraceGUI properties are discussed in :numref:`gui_tabs`.
-All these can be set programmatically.
+All of these can be set programmatically.

-While the variables are set, the TraceGUI does not execute the functions or actions that react to these changes automatically.
+While the variables are set,
+the TraceGUI does not execute the functions or actions that react to these changes instantly.
-This is in contrast to the standard :meth:`TraceGUI.run <optrace.gui.trace_gui.TraceGUI.run>` method, where a setting is applied subsequently (for instance, changing the ray color setting updates the color in the scene automatically).
+This is in contrast to the standard :meth:`TraceGUI.run <optrace.gui.trace_gui.TraceGUI.run>` method, where a setting is applied subsequently
+(for instance, changing the ray color setting updates the color in the scene automatically).

 To process all pending events :meth:`TraceGUI.process <optrace.gui.trace_gui.TraceGUI.process>` must be called.
-This is not needed after every property change, but only if the changes should be visible/executed at this point.
+This is not needed after every property change, but only if the changes should be visible/executed at this point in time.

 .. code-block:: python